fit-r2lab/rhubarbe/README.md

 ## for deployment (P2)

+* fix issues with empty leases being displayed in the onelab portal
 * take down previous monitor
 * check that rhubarbe-save is connected to the authorization system
-* other commands (wait, status, etc...) should issue a warning when not authorized
+* some other commands (wait, status, etc...) should issue a warning when not authorized
 * rhubarbe leases -l seems broken, and not sure if owners are properly displayed

 ## nice to have (P3)